ahamzapk/wiki.vulnproof/README.md

 # 📜 License

-The project is under [Creative Commons Attribution-ShareAlike 4.0](LICENSE) license.
+This project is under [Creative Commons Attribution-ShareAlike 4.0](LICENSE) license.